-The Carex Day-Light wins for clinical efficacy and treatment comfort, delivering 10,000 lux at a practical 12-inch distance.
-The Verilux HappyLight Alba is the better choice for tight spaces, travelers, and those wanting customizable LED color temperatures on a budget.
+The Carex Day-Light wins for clinical efficacy, delivering 10,000 lux at a practical 12-inch distance so you can work normally.
+Choose the Verilux HappyLight Alba if you need a compact footprint and customizable LED color temperatures for a small desk.

 Carex Day-Light Classic Plus